aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ## Avd Data Conversion Mode

-Conversion Mode for AVD input data conversion
+Conversion Mode for AVD input data conversion.
 Input data conversion will perform type conversion of input variables as defined in the schema.
 The type conversion is intended to help the user to identify minor issues with the input data, while still allowing the data to be validated.
 During conversion, messages will generated with information about the host(s) and key(s) which required conversion.